2018ik/2018ik.github.io/_wiki/kingdom_of_god.markdown

 ## Background

-The kingdom of God is a realm in which God can exercise his authority.
-The kingdom life is not just something in the future.
-One can enter into the kingdom life today, and the prerequisite is regeneration followed by growth in life.
+The **kingdom of God** is a realm in which God can exercise his authority.
+This is not a legal realm, where papers and documents need to be signed in order to enter as in a sovereign nation, but an organic realm.
+The way to enter into the kingdom of God is to be born anew of the Spirit (John 3:3-5).
+The kingdom is not just something in the future; One can enter into the kingdom life today, and the prerequisite is regeneration.

 ## Significance